Meratus Dayak

-The Meratus Dayak inhabit the Meratus Mountains of South Kalimantan, Indonesia.
+The Meratus or Meratus Dayak is an ethnic group that inhabits the Meratus Mountains of South Kalimantan, Indonesia.
 The Banjar Kuala people would refer the Meratus people as Urang Baiju or Dayak Baiju, as they consider them to be the same as the Ngaju people.
 While the Banjar Hulu Sungai people would call the Meratus people as Urang Bukit, Dayak Bukit or Dayak Buguet.

 Naming

 A Meratus Dayak's name changes over the course of his or her life.
 Children have "body names" (ngaran badan) that are not usually used after adolescence.
 When they have children, men and women acquire teknonyms (ngaran ba'anak).
 For a man this name is Ma X or Pa'an X, where X is the name of one of his children, or sometimes another word.
 For a woman it is Induan X or Dun X, depending on which part of the Meratus area she lives in.
 Older men become Awat X (grandfather of X) and older women become Apih X.